 goatbrot on each section of the grid.
 The built-in

-montage program simply stitches the files together and writes out the final image in JPEG format.
+montage program stitches the files together and writes out the final image in JPEG format.

 View the Image!¶

-Run the commands above, make sure you can create the Mandelbrot image.
+Run the commands above so that you have the Mandelbrot image.

 When you create the image, you might wonder how you can view it.